UPDATED October 2022

 And engagement is critical for the overall success of your social media.
 Because the more people like, comment and share your posts, the more people Instagram and Facebook will show them to, therefore getting you in front of more potential buyers and sellers.

-We’re going to give you nine simple ideas for marketing real estate on social media that will generate engagement.
-Real estate social media post ideas that you can begin implementing right away.
+We’re going to give you nine simple ideas for real estate content that will generate engagement.
+Post ideas that you can begin implementing right away.

 1. To market real estate on social media is to market yourself